to0MuchAtOnce/Tom-Lewis/README.md

 npm install
 ```

-3. Start the development server:
+3. Start the dev server:

 ```bash
 npm run dev
 ```

-4. Open http://localhost:3000 to view it in the browser.
+4. Open in the browser at http://localhost:3000